 Moray Firth Dolphin Boat Trips

 As well as land based dolphin spotting at areas like Chanonry Point and Burghead you can also take a boat trip.
 Wildlife and dolphin boat trips on the Moray Firth give you a wonderful chance to see dolphins and other sealife up close.
-There should be one or two near your holiday location.
+There should be one or two to choose from near your holiday location.

 Dolphin and wildlife watching trips sail from quite a few places around the Moray Firth Inverness, Nairn, Avoch (pronounced Och) and Findhorn.
 Remember, dolphins are wild animals so none of the boat trip operators can guarantee sightings.
 Don't forget that land based dolphin watching is a popular activity in this area too.